 Q: Do I need a visa to visit Bhutan?

-Q: What should I pack for a Bhutan tour?
+Q: What should I pack for a trip to Bhutan?

 If you are looking for tour packages in Bhutan please click here